 In this blog post, we will teach you how to properly wash your Blythe doll's synthetic hair.

 You probably know that your Blythe dolls need to be carefully washed in order to keep them looking nice.
 Blythe dolls are very pricey so it's important that you are washing their hair properly without ruining their faceups.

-For those who have a very expensive Blythe doll or a custom Blythe that has a faceup, then you might not want to wash her hair at all.
-The best thing to do is to give her hair a good brushing with a soft brush so that you do not damage her hair.
+For those who have a very expensive Blythe doll or a custom Blythe that has a blythe doll faceup, then you might not want to wash her hair at all.
+The best thing to do is to give the hair a good brushing with a soft brush so that you do not damage her hair.

 In this DIY tutorial, we will tell you how to wash your Blythe doll hair while keeping it on your doll.

 IMPORTANT: Keep in mind that these steps are for a Blythe doll's hair that is from the factory which is synthetic.
 Do not do this with natural hair or mohair.
 Mohair should only ever be washed in cold water.
 Check with the person who customized your Blythe doll first before washing the hair and follow their instructions.